526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

   # Accent color is displayed when you hover over <a> tags
   accentColor = "#FF4D4D"

-  # Display "back to top" button on posts
+  # Display "back to top" button on posts and pages
   ShowBackToTopButton = true

   # You can use this to inject any HTML in the <head> tag.